We were in Nashville in December 2018, as part of Big Trip #2.

 We enjoyed a quick cocktail at the bar at 5th & Taylor in Germantown.
 It’s a huge space, an old warehouse beautifully redone, with yet another pretty patio that made us want to return to Nashville at a sitting-outside time of year.

-We returned to Germantown once more for coffee at Red Bicycle Coffee, a laid-back spot to catch up on some computer work.
+We were back in Germantown once more for coffee at Red Bicycle Coffee, a laid-back spot to catch up on some computer work.
 My specialty latte was delicious, and the food menu (particularly breakfast–crepes! tacos!) looked fab.